Take Action: Brushing Tips

 Calcium is a mineral that helps make teeth strong.
 Milk, cheese, and yogurt are good sources of calcium.
 Check out this shopping list of foods with calcium.

-Offer your kids only water to drink between meals.
+- Give your kids only tap water to drink between meals.

-When you give your kids milk or juice, serve it with a meal instead of between meals.
+- Serve milk or juice with a meal instead of between meals.

 Don’t put your baby to bed with a bottle.